Saturday, November 4, 2017, 9.30am - 6pm

 Day 1 will include talks from a range of experts on digital threats that we face and how we can challenge them.
 Confirmed so far:

 9.30am: Introduction by ORG Executive Director, Jim Killock

 Drones that can fire pepperballs or Tazers at suspects.
 Robots armed with explosives to kill criminals.
 Driverless cars patrolling our neighbourhoods.
 All of these innovations exist and are being used by police forces around the world.
 Professor Noel Sharkey of Robot Wars fame will talk about the growth of the 'killer robot' industry and what needs to happen in order to prevent it from changing policing and democracy.

 The Digital Economy Act means that porn websites will need to verify the age of their UK users.
 What will this mean for our privacy, free speech and sexual freedom?
-ORG's Legal Director Myles Jackman and feminist porn producer Pandora Blake will discuss the impact of these plans, particularly on the LGBT community in the UK.
+Journalist Wendy Grossman will chair a discussion between ORG's Legal Director Myles Jackman and feminist porn producer Pandora/Blake on the impact of these plans, particularly on the LGBT community in the UK.

 How do we stop extremists from sharing propaganda online?
 Writer and Director at Demos Jamie Bartlett will talk about how different radical movements - from ISIS to hardline libertarians - use the Internet; and why he believes attempts to censor so called 'extreme content' is both morally wrong and counter-productive.

 What does Brexit mean for digital rights?
 Mike Butcher, Editor-at-large for TechCrunch, and Dr Paul Bernal, Senior Lecturer at UEA, will get their teeth into Britain's new place in the world, exploring what sort of challenges and opportunities leaving Europe might have on the digital rights landscape in the UK.